 - Coordinated architecture.
-A loosely couple architecture with sufficient coordination to ensure that a market-driven ecosystem emerges for API-based exchange. - Data Sharing Networks (DSN).
+A loosely couple architecture with sufficient coordination to ensure that a market-driven ecosystem emerges for API-based exchange. - Data Sharing Network (DSN).
 An interoperable data sharing arrangement whose participants have established the legal and business frameworks necessary for data sharing. - Conform to the Coordinated Architecture and use the public API. - Could include, but is certainly not restricted to, existing networks such as those run by vendors or providers or health information exchange organizations. - Public API.
 A standards-based API that is to be implemented with certain obligations and expectations governing "public" access to the API. - Core Data Services.
-Fundamental, standards-based data services that implementations of the Public API are expected to provide. - The Coordinated Architecture - Should not be single, top-down architecture - Loosely coupled based on scalable internet principles to accommodate implementation heterogeneity - Leverage and build upon existing networks, while encouraging new networks - Do not envision that the Coordinated Architecture is necessarily an entity or actual implementation, but rather, standards and principles based on internet principles and building blocks - 3.
-Data Sharing Networks in a Coordinated Architecture.
-The architecture should be based on a Coordinated Architecture that loosely couples market-based Data Sharing Networks.
+Fundamental, standards-based data services that implementations of the Public API are expected to provide.